If you cannot find answers to your questions below, please do not hesitate to contact us.

 Certainly!
 Check out our Visit Dallas International page to schedule a visit today!

 Does Dallas International host a Campus Preview Day event?

 Twice a year Dallas International University hosts a Campus Preview Day event for prospective students, usually in March and October.
 We are also happy to arrange a personalized visit for you as needed.
 Check out our Visit Dallas International University page for more information.
 To register for Campus Visit Day or to learn more contact our recruiting office at firstname.lastname@example.org or by phone at 972-708-7343.

 Which application form should I use to apply to Dallas International?

 It depends on what level of courses and how many courses you intend to take.
+Generally, applicants are encouraged to apply for the highest level admission status for which they qualify.
 If you only want to take a few courses, Gateway admission allows you to take up to 9 hours of credit (2-3 classes–graduate OR undergraduate level) at Dallas International.
 Graduate admission allows you to take an unlimited number of either undergraduate or graduate credit hours.
 Undergraduate admission allows you to take an unlimited number of undergraduate semester hours and also allows you to petition to take up to 9 semester hours of graduate-level study.

 What is Gateway admission?

 Gateway admission is a quick way to take a few courses at Dallas International.
 All we typically need, apart from the application form, is a transcript.
 Gateway admission status limits you to no more than 9 semester hours of classes at Dallas International.